 - ¼ cup hazelnuts 35g

-- 1 tsp coriander ideally seeds, if not ground
+- 1 teaspoon coriander ideally seeds, if not ground

-- ½ tsp cumin ideally seeds, if not ground
+- ½ teaspoon cumin ideally seeds, if not ground

 - Place the hazelnuts and almonds in a dry skillet/frying pan over a medium heat and toast for a few minutes until gently browned on both sides and smelling 'nutty'.